 - The captionist provides captioning for what is spoken in the class.
 So you’ll still need to copy down any notes or visual information presented on the board (or work with a note-taker to assist you)

-- The captionist will provide you with an e-mailed transcript or with a hard copy transcript within 24 hours.
+- The captionist will provide you with an e-mailed transcript within 24 hours.

 - At time words may appear misspelled on the screen but your print transcript will be

 a corrected version.

 Note: All transcripts are only for the person receiving the service.
 Transcripts should NEVER be copied for other students in the class.
 If AS learns that transcripts are being shared or sold the service may be terminated.

 - If you are going to be absent from a class, the captionist will not caption the class without you.

 - The captionist follows the same professional and ethical standards as a sign language interpreter and will remain in that role